ArvindHarinder1/PrivatePreviewDocs/Troubleshooting.md

 1. Ensure that you are using a valid certificate.
 Please see Appendix F for instructions on how to create a valid certificate.

 1. Restart the provisioning agent by navigating to the task bar on your VM \&gt; searching for the Microsoft Azure AD Connect provisioning agent \&gt; Right click stop and then start

+## How do I troubleshoot configuration of the ECMA host?
+Test connector in MIM...

 ## Appendix C: Troubleshooting